ilievladiulian/fake-news-detection/README.md

 ### Setting up

+Install MongoDB Community Server v4.4.3 and start it using the default host and port.

-This project uses the following dependencies:
+This project uses the following Python v3.7+ dependencies:

 - pytorch 0.4.1
 - torchtext 0.3.1